Failure to Register as a Sex Offender

 - failure to pay the registration fee within 90 days – punishable by imprisonment for not more than 90 days

-- No prior convictions – imprisonment for not more than 4 years or a fine of not more than $2,000.00, or both.
+- No prior convictions – imprisonment for not more than four (4) years, a fine of not more than $2,000.00, or both.

-- 1 prior conviction for a violation – imprisonment for not more than 7 years or a fine of not more than $5,000.00, or both.
+- One prior conviction for a violation – imprisonment for not more than seven (7) years, a fine of not more than $5,000.00, or both.

-- 2 or more prior convictions for violations of this act – imprisonment for not more than 10 years or a fine of not more than $10,000.00, or both.
+- Two (2) or more prior convictions for violations of this act – imprisonment for not more than 10 years, a fine of not more than $10,000.00, or both.

 Being accused of failing to register as a sex offender in Michigan can be frightening, especially if it was not done willfully and was just an oversight.
 If you are accused of Failure to Register as a Sex Offender or failing to update your sex offender information, our team of knowledgeable criminal defense attorneys can help you.
 Call us at (248) 263-6800 for a free consultation or complete a Request for Assistance Form, and someone from the firm will contact you promptly.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.